 The derailment resulted in carriages tipping over on their sides, causing serious injuries to passengers inside the train.
 As media and authorities arrived to carry out rescue operations, they saw some carriages on their side with luggage thrown around.
 At the same time, those who did not suffer any injuries were trying their best to help those in trouble.

 The train had a total of 144 passengers and 16 crew members.
 The Montana derailment killed three people and injured over a dozen passengers.
-Some passengers could save themselves from injuries by holding onto coffee tables, and their seats as the train derailed.
+Some passengers could save themselves from injuries by holding onto coffee tables and seats as the train derailed.
 But those sleeping on the train did not have enough time to secure themselves, resulting in injuries from the tip-over.
 The passengers explained that the accident felt like extreme turbulence on a plane.

-The first responders started to help out the injured passengers, and the US National Transportation Safety Board announced an investigation into the deadly Montana derailment.
+The first responders started to help out the injured passengers, and the U.S. National Transportation Safety Board announced an investigation into the deadly Montana derailment.

-On May 12, 2015, a train departing from Washington, D.C. to New York with 238 passengers and eight crew members derailed near Kensington in Philadelphia.
+On May 12, 2015, a train departing from Washington, D.C., to New York with 238 passengers and eight crew members derailed near Kensington in Philadelphia.
 The accident resulted in eight deaths and over 200 injuries, making it one of the deadliest train accidents in modern history.

 Many passengers helped first responders by getting stuck, injured passengers out of the train for medical help.
-More than 200 injured passengers received treatment in five nearby hospitals, and the derailment resulted in disrupted train services for several days.
+More than 200 injured passengers received treatment in five nearby hospitals, and the derailment disrupted train services for several days.